Irin-Thomas/Statistical-Modelling-and-Forecasting/README.md

 # Statistical-Modelling-and-Forecasting
 This repository contains the full analysis and supporting code for the **MA7007 Statistical Modelling and Forecasting coursework** using **GAMLSS** models on three datasets.
-The project was completed as part of the Spring 2024–2025 term at London Metropolitan University.
+T

 ---